superduper-io/superduper/README.md

 SuperDuperDB is an open-source framework for integrating your database with AI models, APIs, and vector search engines, providing streaming inference and scalable training/fine-tuning.

-SuperDuperDB eliminates the need for duplicating and migrating your data to complex MLOps pipelines, specialized databases by integrating AI at the data’s source, directly on top of your existing data infrastructure: A single scalable deployment of all your AI that can run anywhere, in the cloud, on-prem, on your machine.

 SuperDuperDB is **not** a database.
-Think `db = superduper(db)`, SuperDuperDB transforms your database into an intelligent system allowing you to navigate and analyze your data and build and manage applications with latest AI easily, while leveraging the full power of the open-source and Python ecosystem:
+Think `db = superduper(db)`; SuperDuperDB transforms your database into an intelligent system that leverages the full power of the AI, open-source and Python ecosystem.
+It is a single scalable environment for all your AI that can be deployed anywhere, in the cloud, on-prem, on your machine.

+SuperDuperDB allows you to build AI applications easily without needing to move your data to complex MLOps pipelines and specialized vector databases by integrating AI at the data’s source, directly on top of your existing data infrastructure:

 - Generative AI & LLM-Chat
 - Vector Search
 - Standard Machine Learning Use-Cases (Classification, Segmentation, Recommendation etc.)